tebbb/bloomberg_py_wrapper/README.md

    * field_info_request: returns a description for the searched fields
    * field_search_request: enables the use of filtered search using keywords
    * reference_data: returns reference data or bulk reference data (equivalent of BDP)
-   * historical_data: returns historical data, the dates can be alligned
+   * historical_data: returns historical data, the dates can be alligned (equivalent of BDH)
    * intraday_tick_data: returns intraday tick data
    * aim_position_data: returns the position data of the selected portfolio
    * aim_historical_data: returns the historical position of the data of the selected portfolio